OpenEvalProject/evals/manuscripts/elife-48943/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/48943/elife-48943-fig9-v2.jpg)

-**Figure 9.:** U.maydis.
+**Figure 9.:** maydis.
 Scheme showing the distinct steps at cell cycle level occurring during the formation of the infective filament of U. maydis.
 Arrows and bars denote positive and negative interactions.
 Yellow stars denote phosphorylation.
 For details, see discussion section.

 The reasons for using distinct mechanisms to retain Cdc25 in the cytoplasm are probably related to the degree of reversibility of each developmental step during the infection process.
 The pheromone recognition by each mating partner has to culminate with the fusion of the respective conjugation tubes.
 If for some reason this step does not occur, the unmated cells must be able to return to the previous vegetative status.
 In other words, the pheromone cell cycle arrest should be reversible if the stimulus (pheromone) disappears and mating was not successful.
 A control mediated by the phosphorylation of importin could probably be easily reversed by some phosphatase (specific or not) once the signaling through the pheromone cascade is abrogated.
 The formation of the dikaryotic filament, however, is a more terminal decision in the sense that once the mating partners fuse their respective cytoplasms, if they are compatible at the b-locus, the infective filament is committed to infecting the plant.
 The presence of two independent cell cycle brakes, provided by the retention of Cdc25 at cytoplasm by 14-3-3 proteins and by the transcriptional repression of clb1 could make this step less reversible.